Pumas UNAM: Success: 2000s

-In 2004, Sánchez led the Pumas to their first championship in thirteen years.
+In 2004, Sánchez led the Universitarios to their first championship in thirteen years.
 The Pumas were able to retain the championship later that year, becoming the first team since the Mexican league was split into two seasons to win back-to-back championships.
 As of summer 2012, they remain the only team to achieve this feat.
-Along with two domestic titles, the Pumas were also able to win both the Campeon de Campeones.
+Along with two domestic titles, the Auriazules were also able to win both the Campeon de Campeones.

-In 2005, the Pumas reached the Copa Sudamericana final, where they lost to Boca Juniors in a penalty shoot out when Roberto Abbondanzieri controversially stopped a penalty after having been forgiven a red card for handling the ball outside the penalty box denying a Pumas player a clear chance on goal.
-Domestically, the Pumas struggled after their 2004 success and, by 2006, were facing the threat of relegation.
-Ricardo Ferretti was appointed as manager that year in an effort to lead Pumas away from the relegation zone.
-The stability and discipline that Ferretti brought to the team paid off as the Pumas climbed out of the relegation zone and reached a final in 2007 against Atlante, which they lost 2–1 on aggregate.
-In 2009, Ferretti once again led the Pumas to a final, this time being victorious against Pachuca in extra time to claim the team's sixth championship.
+In 2005, Pumas reached the Copa Sudamericana final, where they lost to Boca Juniors in a penalty shoot out when Roberto Abbondanzieri controversially stopped a penalty after having been forgiven a red card for handling the ball outside the penalty box denying Ismael Íñiguez a clear chance on goal.
+Domestically, the Universitarios struggled after their 2004 success and, by 2006, were facing the threat of relegation.
+Ricardo Ferretti was appointed as manager that year in an effort to lead the team away from the relegation zone.
+The stability and discipline that Ferretti brought to the squad paid off as the Auriazules climbed out of the relegation zone and reached a final in 2007 against Atlante, which they lost 2–1 on aggregate.
+In 2009, Ferretti once again led Universidad Nacional to a final, this time being victorious against Pachuca in extra time to claim the team's sixth championship.